join-monster/join-monster/docs/how-it-works.md

 ## Calling the Function

-The data for any field, along with all of its descendants, can be fetched by calling `joinMonster`, the function that you import from the module.
+Once you map a `GraphQLObjectType` to a SQL table, any field with that type, along with all of its descendants, can be fetched by calling `joinMonster` from the `resolve` function.
 All you have to do is pass it the `resolveInfo`, the 4th parameter of the resolve function.
 You then write a callback to receive the generated SQL, call your database, and return the raw data.
 Join Monster will take it from there and return the shaped data.

+We assigned the `User` type to the `accounts` table, so we can do the following on any field of type `User`, `new GraphQLList(User)`, or `new GraphQLNonNull(User)`.

 ```javascript
 users: {